snugnug/hjem-rum/docs/CONTRIBUTING.md

 );
 ```

-This essentially takes the attrset of `files` and _optionally_ adds attributes
+This essentially takes the attrset of `files` and _conditionally_ adds
-defining more files to be written to _if_ the corresponding option has been set.
+attributes defining more files to be written to depending on _if_ the
-This is optimal because the first three files written to share an option due to
+corresponding option has been set.
+This is optimal because the first three files
-how GTK configuration works.
+written to share an option due to how GTK configuration works.

 One last case is in the Hyprland module, where several checks and several
 options are needed to compile into one file.
 Here is how it is done: